Updated March 2026

 Thought Leadership for Telecommunications Executives

-The global 5G buildout represents a $700 billion-plus infrastructure investment — and the telecom leaders who shape the public narrative around network slicing, edge computing, and telco-as-platform are the ones winning enterprise contracts and board-level trust.
-Phantom IQ places your voice in the publications where capital decisions get made.
+The global 5G buildout represents one of the largest infrastructure investment cycles in a generation — and the telecom leaders who shape the public narrative around network slicing, edge computing, and telco-as-platform are often the ones best positioned to win enterprise contracts and board-level trust.
+Phantom IQ helps place your voice in the publications where capital decisions get made.

 The telecommunications industry is experiencing its most consequential infrastructure cycle in a generation.
-Global 5G capital expenditure has surpassed $700 billion, yet the commercial narrative around what 5G actually enables for enterprise customers — private networks, network slicing for latency-sensitive workloads, mobile edge computing that puts compute capacity at the tower — remains poorly understood by the CIOs, CFOs, and procurement committees who control multi-year contracts.
+Global 5G capital expenditure now runs into the hundreds of billions of dollars, yet the commercial narrative around what 5G actually enables for enterprise customers — private networks, network slicing for latency-sensitive workloads, mobile edge computing that puts compute capacity at the tower — remains poorly understood by the CIOs, CFOs, and procurement committees who control multi-year contracts.
 The executives who fill that education gap with credible, bylined analysis in the outlets those buyers trust are not just building brand awareness — they are shortening sales cycles and differentiating on perceived expertise rather than price alone.

-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report found that 91% of business decision-makers say thought leadership content uncovers unrecognized needs in their organizations, and 95% say it makes them more receptive to outreach from a company.
-In telecom, where the average enterprise deal involves months of technical evaluation and multiple stakeholders, that receptivity translates directly to pipeline velocity.
-The same study found that 71% of decision-makers say thought leadership is more effective at demonstrating value than traditional marketing — a particularly important finding in an industry where vendor claims about throughput, coverage, and uptime have long been viewed with skepticism.
-Published expertise is how telecom leaders earn the presumption of competence before the RFP even arrives.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Report found that high-quality thought leadership helps hidden decision-makers — the internal stakeholders in finance, legal, operations, and procurement who shape a deal without ever meeting the vendor — understand previously unrecognized challenges and opportunities, and that 95% of these hidden buyers say strong thought leadership makes them more receptive to sales and marketing outreach.
+In telecom, where the average enterprise deal involves months of technical evaluation and multiple stakeholders, that receptivity can translate directly to pipeline velocity.
+Published expertise is how telecom leaders can earn the presumption of competence before the RFP even arrives.

 Beyond enterprise sales, the telco-as-platform evolution — where carriers expand beyond connectivity into edge cloud, IoT platforms, and private network-as-a-service — demands a different kind of market education.
 Platform businesses require ecosystem partners: software vendors, system integrators, device manufacturers, hyperscalers.
 Attracting those partnerships requires the same credibility-building that thought leadership delivers.
-A CTO who has authored a well-circulated analysis in Light Reading or TelecomTV on how open RAN architectures are reshaping vendor economics is a more compelling partner than one who has not.
-With LinkedIn now hosting 1.2 billion members and 65 million decision-makers, and driving 80% of B2B social media leads, the reach available to a consistently published telecom executive has never been greater.
+A CTO who has authored a well-circulated analysis in Light Reading or TelecomTV on how open RAN architectures are reshaping vendor economics can be a more compelling partner than one who has not.
+With LinkedIn now home to more than 1.3 billion members and reported to drive the large majority of B2B social media leads, the reach available to a consistently published telecom executive has never been greater.

 5G Enterprise Narrative Ownership